jzhong0821/History-Club/src/pages/about.md

 title: "About"
 ---

-AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
-I designed and crafted this based on [my personal blog](https://satnaing.dev/blog).
+The RLS History Club Newspaper is a history-centered studentled publication led by the [RLS History Club](https://satnaing.dev/blog).

-This theme is aimed to be accessible out of the box.
-Light and dark mode are supported by default and additional color schemes can also be configured.
+Our newspaper features student work in blogs, critical essays, and history centered art projects.
+Our mission is to create a platform for students passionate in writing and sharing their opinion.

-This theme is self-documented \_ which means articles/posts in this theme can also be considered as documentations.
-So, see the documentation for more info.
+This website keeps track of all the work published by RLS History Club Newspaper, with also email based subscription services and physical copies of the edited works.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div>

-## Tech Stack
+## The Team

 This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
 TailwindCSS is used for styling; and Markdown is used for blog contents.
+This is a sentence to fill up some space, I will write more later.

 ## Features